graphcore/examples/applications/tensorflow/autoencoder/README.md

 ## Quick start guide

 1)	Prepare the TensorFlow environment.
-	Install the Poplar SDK following the README provided with the SDK.
-Make sure to source the `enable.sh` scripts for Poplar and gc_drivers.
+	Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+    Make sure to source the `enable.sh` scripts for Poplar.

 2)	Download the data.
 Execute the following command:
 ```